 The decade of the 2000s wasn’t one of subtle blush.
 In the 2000s, no teen or woman could envision life without a lovely pink blusher.
 That’s because every star and fashion icon wore pink cheeks.

 Pink and rosy cheeks were a decade-long beauty trend, whether on the red carpet or during an award ceremony.
 We can’t blame the women of this age for using a pink or peach blusher to make themselves look younger and more vibrant.
 Even today, we see several reputable manufacturers selling various shades of this tint to give your cheeks a pink color.

 In the 2000s, frosty colors and brick red lip shades weren’t the only makeup trends.
-Women also mimicked their favorite celebrities, such as Jennifer Lopez and Kate Moss, by wearing brighter and warmer tones.
+Women also mimicked their favorite celebrities, such as Jennifer Lopez and modeling icon Kate Moss, by wearing brighter and warmer tones.